Downloadable copy of this CV here

 - "Feminists: (What) Are They?
 (What) Do We Want Them To Be?"
 Presented at the annual meeting of the Canadian Society for Women in Philosophy (CSWIP), Mount Allison University, Sackville, New Brunswick, November 4-6, 2016.

-- “Claudia Card’s contributions to emerging Non-Ideal (Ethical) Theory,” presented at the Ninth Annual Rocky Mountain Ethics (RoME) Congress, Boulder, Colorado, August 11-14, 2016.
+- “Claudia Card’s contributions to emerging Non-Ideal (Ethical) Theory,” poster presentation at the Ninth Annual Rocky Mountain Ethics (RoME) Congress, Boulder, Colorado, August 11-14, 2016.

 - "Rethinking the Social Psychology of Public Power in Cyberspace's Imaginal Communities, or, Online Shaming," to be presented at the 33rd International Social Philosophy Conference at Carleton University, Ottawa, Ontario, Canada, from July 21-23, 2016.